gauthamkrishna-g/Real-Time-Sentiment-Analyzer-of-Twitter-Trends/README.md

 scikit-learn ([custom_sentimentanalyzer.py](https://github.com/gauthkris/Real-Time-Sentiment-Analyzer-of-Twitter-Trends/blob/master/custom_sentimentanalyzer.py)) is created and pickled, returning the category ("pos" or "neg") \
 and the confidence factor (sentiment polarity).

-2. Another [TextBlob](https://textblob.readthedocs.io/en/dev/) Sentiment Analysis classifier is used for the same purpose which returns the category and \
+2. Another [TextBlob](https://textblob.readthedocs.io/en/dev/) Sentiment Analysis classifier is used for returning the category and \
 sentiment polarity.

 ✔ When the user enters a query, the Twitter data relevant to the query is streamed using [Tweepy](http://www.tweepy.org/), which is then \